 Jennifer Bing has worked with AFSC’s Palestine-Israel Program since 1989.
-Based in Chicago, she organizes events, speaking tours, exhibits and trainings, and coordinates AFSC’s education and advocacy work on the campaign Israeli Military Detention: No Way to Treat a Child.
+Based in Chicago, she organizes events, national speaking tours, exhibits and trainings, and coordinates AFSC’s education and advocacy work on the campaigns Israeli Military Detention: No Way to Treat a Child and Gaza Unlocked.
 In this role, she works closely with faith organizations and human rights groups throughout the U.S.

 Prior to AFSC, Jennifer worked as a volunteer teacher at the Ramallah Friends School in the West Bank, as a researcher on child rights with Save the Children, and a coordinator of seminars with Gene Sharp and the Program on Nonviolent Sanctions at the Center for International Affairs at Harvard University.

 Jennifer has appeared in numerous media outlets including Truthout, Worldview/WBEZ, Mondoweiss, Electronic Intifada, Alternet, Chicago Tribune, Chicago Reader, Friends Journal, and The Washington Post.
-She is also a regular contributor to AFSC’s Acting in Faith blog.
+She is also a regular contributor to AFSC’s Acting in Faith and News and Commentary blogs.